In This Article

 You May Also Like

-Earning an associate’s degree in psychology can be a gateway to beginning your career in the field.
+Earning an associate degree in psychology can be a gateway to beginning your career in the field.
 While most psychology roles require advanced degrees, there are still entry-level positions that are often open to those who have their associate’s degrees.

-Associate’s degrees are entry-level degrees.
-Those with a desire to help others overcome personal and professional challenges may find themselves drawn to a psychology degree.
-These programs teach students how to evaluate and create treatment plans for those dealing with issues such as family problems, substance abuse, stress, depression, and much more.
-With higher degrees, you’ll also focus on conducting research to advance the understanding of human behavior in the field.
+Through an associate degree program, students gain surface-level knowledge on the history of psychological testing and how to evaluate and create treatment plans for those dealing with issues such as family problems, substance abuse, stress, depression, and much more.
+With the goal of building a solid foundation for higher degrees in psychology, where you’ll also focus on conducting research to advance the understanding of human behavior in the field.

 Are AA and AS degrees in psychology different?